amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

   - `=>  ̃ũ` - The clear pronunciation of the nasalisation can be heard almost before the vowel `u`.
     - `=> nun` - The nasalisation heard on both sides of the vowel `u` turns into `n̪`.

-So, without invoking any processes involving prefixes, it is possible to produce the all the second-person pronominal forms found in the old and modern variants of Dravidian languages by a set of related processes where the clear pronunciation of nasalisation of the proximal demonstrative and second-person pronominal root vowel, `im̐`/`ɪ̃` (and `īm̐`/`ĩː`) and the presentative and second-person pronominal root vowel, `um̐`/`ũ`, is naturally heard on both sides of the vowel which then proceed to undergo the usual set of related processes already discussed in ["anusvārada anusāra"](../A%20Nose%20for%20Nasalisation.md).
+So, without invoking any processes involving prefixes, it is possible to produce all the second-person pronominal forms found in the old and modern variants of Dravidian languages by a set of related processes where the clear pronunciation of nasalisation of the proximal demonstrative and second-person pronominal root vowel, `im̐`/`ɪ̃` (and `īm̐`/`ĩː`) and the presentative and second-person pronominal root vowel, `um̐`/`ũ`, is naturally heard on both sides of the vowel which then proceed to undergo the usual set of related processes already discussed in ["A Nose for Nasalisation"](../A%20Nose%20for%20Nasalisation.md).
 With this, the last of the objections, due to which Caldwell abandoned pursuing the possibility of the proximate demonstrative vowel `i`/`ī` being also the second-person pronominal root, is also rendered ineffective.
 Taking all these arguments together, it seems appropriate to say that *the nasalised third-person demonstrative pronominal root vowels,